Ganyriel/Neural-Networks-from-Scratch-2026/README.md

 Temporary stuff:
 - rewards are set wrong (for fixing the errors)
 - Frozen Lake doesn't have holes (for fixing errors)
+- The file uses numpy instead of CuPy (will be changed after bugs are fixed)